zanerock/cloudsite/site/docs/user-guides/common-use-cases.md

 ## Upgrade site infrastructure

-Such as after the release of a new version of cloudsite:
+Such as after the release of a new version of Cloudsite:
 ```bash
 cloudsite update your-domain.com --do-stack
 ```
 Note, some updates will require the site be [destroyed](#destroy-a-site) and re-[created](#create-deploy-a-new-site)

-## List sites managed by cloudsite
+## List sites managed by Cloudsite

 ```bash
 cloudisite list